w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-monitor-your-node.md

     send_resolved: true
 ```

-With the above configuration, alerts will be sent using the the email you set above.
+With the above configuration, alerts will be sent using the email you set above.
 Remember to
 change `YOUR_EMAIL` to your email and paste the app password you just saved earlier to the
 `YOUR_APP_PASSWORD`.